Skip to main content

 Image from Sheena Schouwink

 Voted wine bar of the year in 2023, Paskamer is known for its unpretentious atmosphere, informed staff and an exceptional wine list that perfectly pairs with the tapas menu.
-Sharable plates showcase the best of Europe, from the Breton oysters and crayfish bitterballen to the ibérico ham plank, aubergine melanzane alla parmagiana and octopus carpaccio.
-The dessert menu gives the microphone to quality suppliers from elsewhere in Zuid, both well worth exploring, with a cheese selection from fromagerie L'Amuse and macarons courtesy of Patisserie Tout.
+Sharable plates showcase the best of Europe, from its zilty Breton oysters and crayfish bitterballen to the ibérico ham plank, aubergine melanzane alla parmagiana and octopus carpaccio.
+The dessert menu is also well worth exploring, with a cheese selection from fromagerie L'Amuse and macaroons courtesy of Patisserie Tout.

 Miri Mary